np-edu-sg/prg2-t07-team11/README.md

 * `Cli`: The CLI interface the user will be interfacing with
 * `Core`: All domain related stuff (i.e. Models, Repository Interfaces, etc)

+## IDisplay

+`IDisplay` is a display abstraction.
+There are 2 implementations: `BasicDisplay` and `InteractiveDisplay`:

+* `BasicDisplay`: The basic display, same as using Console
+* `InteractiveDisplay`: This is supposed to be a more interactive and GUI like display.
+I don't know if it works D:

 ## Cli project structure

 The `Cli` project is a .NET Console App.
 It also makes use of Dependency Injection to make my life easier...
 I think.